Important YouTube Gear You Need For Starting A YouTube Channel – 5 Key Items

 Zoom’s H4 and H6 series units are favored choices for videographers and vloggers.
 Another good audio recorder brand is Tascam, and its DR- 40X and DR-100 MKIII recorders are also extremely popular with filmmakers.

-These recorders mentioned have very solid built-in microphones that give users more control over the sound of the audio which you can do with smartphones.
-Plus, these audio recorders have inputs for external microphones that allow you to connect external microphones if necessary.
+These recorders have excellent built-in microphones that allow users to have greater control over the sound of the audio than is possible with smartphones.
+Furthermore, these audio recorders have external microphone inputs, allowing you to use external microphones if necessary.

-And these recorders also have USB jacks so that filmmakers and content creators can easily download files onto their computers for editing.
+These recorders also include USB ports, allowing filmmakers and content creators to easily transfer files to their computers for editing.

-For microphones, there are several different options you can use to help you record the best sound possible.
+There are a variety of microphone options available to assist you record the best sound possible.

 The audio recorders mentioned above allow you to record sound using the built-in mics, but there are other options that you should consider for those on the go or recording audio for film.